(This blog’s header photo is of a horse that is moderately affected with EOTRH)

-The ingredients of one brand of senior feed listed on the internet is below.
-Purina and Nutrena no longer list the ingredients on their web sites which adds to their cover up and confusion.
-Red are inflammatory ingredients and blue are unnecessary ingredients if the digestive tract is not inflamed.
-Green are the only ingredients needed and can be purchased individually.
+The ingredients of one brand of senior feed listed on the internet are below.
+Purina and Nutrena no longer list the ingredients on their websites which adds to their cover-up and confusion.
+Red is an inflammatory ingredient and blue is an unnecessary ingredient if the digestive tract is not inflamed.
+Green is the only ingredient needed and can be purchased individually.

 In today’s world of marketing, how do we determine what is best?
 How can we agree when we can’t agree on politics, raising children, religion or almost anything else?
 I wrote about “Cognitive Laziness” in a recent blog where we just accept what we are told without understanding the information.
 You should read this and then ask yourself, is what you are doing for your horses really in their best interest?

 Information today is abundant and is unfiltered and not refereed.
-It is usually agenda driven because why put in the effort of creating content if there is no reward?
+It is usually agenda-driven because why put in the effort of creating content if there is no reward?
 I become energized by texts like this one and from the decades of watching horses become more ill and lame.
-The reward for me is when I get the chance to balance the agenda driven words and actions with novel information based on almost 50 years of experience.
-Stoping horse owners in their tracks to look at things from a different perspective, having them try these ideas and then reporting back the positive improvements in their horses is my reward.
+The reward for me is when I get the chance to balance agenda-driven words and actions with novel information based on almost 50 years of experience.
+Stopping horse owners in their tracks to look at things from a different perspective, having them try these ideas and then reporting back the positive improvements in their horses is my reward.

 Read these and blogs from others.
-Avoid agenda driven information where they are trying to sell you something.
-What you will find is that simplicity works in most cases – that pulling teeth is a last resort.
+Avoid agenda-driven information where they are trying to sell you something.
+What you will find is that simplicity works in most cases – and pulling teeth is a last resort.